Aaron Gordon: Denver Nuggets (2021–present)

-On March 25, 2021, Gordon and Gary Clark were traded to the Denver Nuggets in exchange for Gary Harris, R. J. Hampton and a future first-round pick.
+On March 25, 2021, Gordon and Gary Clark were traded to the Denver Nuggets in exchange for Gary Harris, R. J. Hampton, and a future first-round pick.
 Gordon had played and started in 25 games and was averaging 14.6 points, 6.6 rebounds and 4.2 assists in 29 minutes of action while shooting 37.5% from three-point range with the Magic for the season.
 On March 28, he made his Nuggets debut in a 126–102 win against the Atlanta Hawks, logging 13 points and two rebounds in 21 minutes of action.
 The Nuggets qualified for the playoffs, but they lost in four games to the Phoenix Suns during the Western Conference Semifinals.

 On January 11, 2022, Gordon scored a season-high 30 points, alongside 12 rebounds, in a 85–87 loss to the Los Angeles Clippers.
 During the first round of the playoffs, the Nuggets lost in five games to the eventual champions, the Golden State Warriors.

 During the 2022–23 season, Gordon was discussed as a potential NBA All-Star selection.
 However, he ultimately wasn't selected.
+In Game 1 of the Western Conference Semifinals, Gordon scored 23 points on 9-of-13 shooting, 3-of-4 from three, 2-of-2 from the free throw line in a 125–107 win over the Phoenix Suns.
+In Game 4 of the 2023 NBA Finals, Gordon scored a then playoff career-high 27 points on 11-of-15 shooting in a 108–95 victory over the Miami Heat.
+The Nuggets went on to win 94–89 in Game 5 to make Gordon an NBA champion.
+Just hours after the victory, Gordon was seen celebrating with fans in the streets of downtown Denver just miles away from Ball Arena, and walked with many for several blocks.